marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 When all questions are answered and the user arrives at the end of the quiz, we want to show them their score.

-We have already some text prepared, which is displayed to the user with their score achieved.
+We have already text prepared, which is displayed to the user with their score achieved.

 We're enhancing the App.vue with the `resultsInfo` data which is provided to the **Quiz.vue** as property.